ShyanM/Strike_A_Paws/README.md

     The ability to click and submit an enquiry based on the particular service the customer chose.

-    With the use of javascript, which I currently don't know, I would be able to get rid of the thank you page and use a modal that provides a pop up thank you on the same page.

 ## 3. Technologies used